GU4243-ADS/project-2-predictive-modelling-group-3/figs/README.md

 # Project 1:
 ### Figs folder

-The figs directory contains the figures and images.
+The figs directory contains figures and images used in the project.
 This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.